 The quality of our lives is determined by the scope and nobility of our purpose.

 - Does its benefit extend beyond myself and my immediate family?

 - Am I driven by something I believe is lacking in my life?

-In my professional practice, I have worked with many men during their times of crisis.
+In my professional practice as a Mindset Life Coach, I have worked with many men during their times of crisis.
 Often, the crisis is precipitated when they find out that their spouse is leaving them because they feel neither loved nor appreciated.
 These men, are genuinely surprised by this turn of events because, in their minds, everything was fine.
 They were dedicating their time to their work, so that they could make the money it would take to give their wife and children a better quality of life.
 The fact that they hardly ever saw their family awake and, when they did, they were too tired and irritable to give them their full attention, escaped them completely.